-There’s also the day before, and after, Cupid’s merry making.
-It seems Valentine’s Eve is a very busy day for those juggling a wife and a romantic bit on the side.
+Some stats indicate Valentine’s Eve is a very busy day for those juggling a wife and a romantic bit on the side.
 Since you haven’t yet mastered the art of bilocation and don’t want to spark too many questions that would demand just as many vague answers (aka lies); you make plans with your intimate “friend” the day before V-Day.
 The unsuspecting wife gets her man on the day of; the passion partner, the day prior.
-Problem solved, at least for now.
+Problem solved.
 You’re hoping the doting wife doesn’t get her hands on the credit card bill before you do.
-Buying two sets of Valentine treats tends to raise red flags, and no doubt anxiety in that big, red overly generous heart of yours.
-Problem just starting.
+Buying two sets of Valentine treats tends to raise red flags and no doubt anxiety in that big, frantically beating, overly generous heart of yours…problem just starting.

-Neither example is anyone’s best case scenario.
-Husband and wife are both culpable.
-Gender roles can be switched in each instance; still not good.
+Neither example is anyone’s best-case scenario.
+Both husband and wife are culpable.
 No one gets a free pass.
-So, you’ve taken up juggling?
-That takes a lot of time and energy—and dishonesty, and stress, and … so many “ands”.
+Juggling hearts takes a lot of time and energy—and dishonesty, and stress, and … so many “ands”.
 What about expectations?
-Unless your mate is a bona fide mind reader, it’s best to err on the side of open communication rather than “expect” your mate to get V-Day right.
+Unless your mate is a bonafide mind reader, it’s best to err on the side of open communication rather than “expect” your mate to get V-Day right.